I have volunteered in the community my entire adult life, but something changed when...

 My husband and I live in Linthicum.
 We have raised 4 daughters, who now have growing families of their own.
 The pressures they are facing are similar to those Mark and I faced raising our family and managing day-to-day.
 We understand what it takes to be on a budget, to save and scrimp to help pay for college, to make choices about what we absolutely needed or could do without, at least for a time.
 In the last 20 years, life seems to have become harder for young families, not easier.
 The economic well being of working families is under tremendous pressure.

 As a Delegate for District 32 I will lead not only from my head – but also from my heart.
 I will represent the people with integrity.
 Our community is diverse in every way imaginable.
 We have some in our community who are concerned about taxes and some who are concerned about safety.
 I will listen to the issues of concern to the people in this district and I will listen carefully in session to the laws brought before the House.
-I will vote according to the knowledge of what will be best for the people of my district and for the state of Maryland.
+I will vote according to the knowledge of what will be best for the people of District 32 and for Maryland.
 People will always take precedence over ideology.

 I am running for State Delegate because I believe things should and can change.
 We must reform the way our tax dollars are spent and we must do a better job keeping our communities safe.